MartinDimitrov1983/-infinite-carousel-/README.md

-## Functionalities of slider
+## Functionalities of carousel

-Slider provide two options for navigation - horizontal and vertical.
+Carousel provide two options for navigation - horizontal and vertical scroll.
 To test it just scroll left/right or up/down.

 ## Available Scripts